 - 2. Excavation, drilling, or demolition. - 3.
 Fumigation, crop or agricultural spraying, or application of chemicals of any type that may result in substantial risk of serious injury to persons or damage to property. - 4.
 Elevator maintenance. - 5.
 Transporting of persons by any mode of transportation.
 Automobile liability insurance is required in addition to public liability insurance. - 6.
 Use or maintenance of any aircraft (fixed wing or rotor) or watercraft.
 Aircraft liability insurance is required in addition to public liability insurance.
 Automobile or motorcycle racing, rodeos, thrill shows, fireworks exhibitions, or carnivals. - 7.
 Treatment, removal, storage, or any other handling of hazardous substances including but not limited to toxic waste, petroleum waste, asbestos, and like substances. - B. Regardless of the contract amount, insurance is required if hazardous activities are included in the performance of a contract.
 It is recommended that insurance be required on all contracts regardless of the hazardous nature.
 DGS/ORIM is available to provide additional consultation on all insurance and liability matters. - 1.
-Contracts for hazardous activities must be submitted to DGS/ORIM for review to ensure that the contract and the certificate of insurance comply with the provisions of SCM 1, section 7.40 and that the insurance coverage meets applicable standards. - If the contract and accompanying insurance certificate are deemed appropriate, DGS/ORIM will certify the contract as meeting insurance requirements.
-If complete contracts are submitted to DGS/ORIM, DGS/ORIM will forward the contract to DGS/OLS for review and approval.
-Otherwise an approved copy of the STD 215 will be forwarded to the contracting agency. - C. Contracts for hazardous activities shall contain the following provisions: - 1.
+Contracts for hazardous activities must be submitted to DGS/ORIM for review to ensure that the contract and the certificate of insurance comply with the provisions of SCM 1, section 7.40 and that the insurance coverage meets applicable standards. - 2.
+If the contract and accompanying insurance certificate are deemed appropriate, DGS/ORIM will certify the contract as meeting insurance requirements. - C. Contracts for hazardous activities shall contain the following provisions: - 1.
 That the contractor must furnish to the State a certificate of insurance stating that liability insurance of not less than \$1,000,000 per occurrence for bodily injury and property damage liability combined is presently in effect for the contractor.
 (Adjust the amount in the contract language if higher insurance is required.) - 2.
 That the contractor agrees that the bodily injury liability insurance herein provided for shall be in effect at all times during the term of this contract.
 In the event said insurance coverage expires at any time or times during the time of this contract, the contractor agrees to provide, at least 30 days before said expiration date, a new certificate of insurance evidencing insurance coverage as provided for herein for not less than the remainder of the term of the contract or for a period of not less than one year.
 New certificates of insurance are subject to the approval of DGS/ORIM, and the contractor agrees that no work or services shall be performed prior to such approval.
 The State may, in addition to any other remedies it may have, terminate this contract should contractor fail to comply with these provisions.